jjvanzon/JJs-Music-Production-2020-2024/README.md

     - [x] Synth intro: Avoid modulation (by transposing previous patterns)
     - [x] Drum build up: Remove metal part
     - [x] Synth intro: Less boring melody
+    - [x] ~ Panning envelopes at a speed on the beat (phone speakers made it sound like tremolos)
     - [ ] Metal stereo error sounds good at the beginning of patterns.
 Use it more?
     - [ ] Remove 2nd crash at end of patterns
     - [ ] Make drum pitches consistent
     - [ ] High metal chords a whole note off?
     - [ ] Echo violin (slow tremolo) accidentally all same volume?
-    - [ ] Panning envelopes at a speed on the beat (phone speakers make it sound like tremolos)

 ### 2024-04-14 TODO Luister Song: Expression